datakurre/collective.pfg.dexterity/README.rst

 4. ...
 5. Profit.

+Important: If your target folder is Dexterity based folder, don't forget to add the IReferencableBehavior to that type in the control panel.

 This product may not yet support all of the PloneFormGen's or Dexterity's fields.
 If you like the idea and think this could be useful, please, contribute at: https://github.com/datakurre/collective.pfg.dexterity